 The only campground with access to the Pine River, this is a special place in Huron-Manistee National Forest.
 Under 2 hours from Grand Rapids- this is a great place to escape for amazing views along a beautiful river.

 Surrounded by trees and pretty much in the middle of nowhere, this is a perfect car camping spot.
 A couple of the sites lead you down to a small, beautiful creek- ideal for those who might like to fish.

 Up in the Upper Peninsula in Hiawatha National Forest, this campground has access to a picture-perfect fall view.
 A simple drive-in campground makes it an awesome place for families.
 The lake also makes it a great place for those who might want to kayak, canoe or fish.

-Pinckney Recreation Area off of Potawatami Trail.
+This campground is located in the Pinckney Recreation Area off of Potawatami Trail.
 Right off of Crooked Lake, this campground is great for hikers and car campers who need a weekend getaway from Detroit.
 Lots of trees- great to go if you may have missed the colors in the northern half of the state.

 This is a must do if you are in the Upper Peninsula around fall.
 A perfect combination of waterfall and trees with campsites available.
 There is also a River Trail to hike along the Tahquamenon River with amazing fall views.

 When preparing to go camping in the fall, don’t forget a few of my go-to tips:

 - Bring tea or cider you can heat by the fire.
 Not only does hot tea make a cozy fall treat while camping, you can use the tea bags to cleanse your face and it feels awesome!